 Let’s utilize an example to further clarify the issue.
 A Canadian citizen couple currently living in Texas have decided that in 2022 they would like to return to Kelowna, BC.
 This couple ultimately decides to purchase and close on a property that will ultimately become their Canadian principal residence.
 Given that Kelowna is an SVT locality, they will be subject to SVT in early 2022.
 On an annual basis, the couple will need to complete a declaration as to how the property was utilized.
 The information included outlines the critical ratio of unreported vs. reported income and is extrapolated from the 2021 tax year.
 Because in 2021 the couple were not tax residents of Canada, under the SVT rules they would be classified as a “satellite family” unless certain exemptions apply.

-Specific to the example above, owners can leverage an SVT exemption for the year in which they purchased property if they paid the BC property transfer tax on the purchase transaction.
+Specific to the example above, owners can leverage a BC Speculation and Vacancy Tax exemption for the year in which they purchased property if they paid the BC property transfer tax on the purchase transaction.
 There are other exemptions that could potentially apply, however this one is tailored for the example that we have shared.

 For tax years 2023 and beyond, the family would ultimately no longer be classified as a “satellite family.”
 Therefore, the SVT would no longer apply to them, and they would be entitled to the traditional principal residency exemption in Canada if they were to sell their home.
 However, because they are also US citizens, they should be aware of the different US tax rules that would apply to them if they do sell this property in the future.

 In summary, there are many cross-border challenges to consider in returning one’s personal and financial life back to Canada.
-The SVT is certainly one issue that may arise, and the education provided in this article should be reviewed with competent cross-border tax and financial planning expertise as tax laws are in constant motion.
+The BC Speculation and Vacancy Tax is certainly one issue that may arise, and the education provided in this article should be reviewed with competent cross-border tax and financial planning expertise as tax laws are in constant motion.
 To review your unique SVT scenario or other cross-border endeavors, speak to someone at Cardinal Point.